-Ground SeLect (GSL)-VAGND Grounding Select
+Ground SeLect (GSL): VAGND Grounding Select

 This jumper selects how to ground the VAGND pin of the controller.
-When the jumper top is across Pins 1 and 2, VAGND is connected to emulator ground.
-When the jumper top is across Pins 2 and 3, VAGND is grounded through Pin 4 of the target adapter.
-Pin 3 of the jumper is marked by the letter T to show connection to the target.
-The default position of the jumper top is across Pins 1 and 2 (emulator ground selected).
+When the jumper top is across pins 1 and 2, VAGND is connected to emulator ground.
+When the jumper top is across pins 2 and 3, VAGND is grounded through pin 4 of the target adapter.
+The letter T to show connection to the target marks pin 3 of the jumper.
+The default position of the jumper top is across pins 1 and 2 (emulator ground selected).

-Reference SeLect (RSL)-VAREF Source Select
+Reference SeLect (RSL): VAREF Source Select

 This jumper selects how to power the VAREF pin of the controller.
-When the jumper top is across Pins 1 and 2, VAREF is connected to emulator.
-When the jumper top is across Pins 2 and 3, VAREF is connected to the target through Pin 3 of the target adapter.
-Pin 3 of the jumper is marked by the letter T to show connection to the target.
-The default position of the jumper top is across Pins 1 and 2 (emulator selected as the voltage source).
+When the jumper top is across pins 1 and 2, VAREF is connected to emulator.
+When the jumper top is across pins 2 and 3, VAREF is connected to the target through pin 3 of the target adapter.
+The letter T to show connection to the target marks pin 3 of the jumper.
+The default position of the jumper top is across pins 1 and 2 (emulator selected as the voltage source).

-VCC SeLect (VSL)-Controller VCC Source Select
+VCC SeLect (VSL): Controller VCC Source Select

 This jumper selects how to power the VCC pins of the controller.
-When the jumper top is on Pins 1 and 2, the controller VCC pins are connected to the VCC of the emulator.
-When the jumper top is on Pins 2 and 3, the controller VCC pins are connected to the VCC pins of the adapter.
+When the jumper top is on pins 1 and 2, the controller VCC pins are connected to the VCC of the emulator.
+When the jumper top is on pins 2 and 3, the controller VCC pins are connected to the VCC pins of the adapter.
 This allows the controller VCC pins to be powered by the target.
-The default position of the jumper top is across Pins 1 and 2 (emulator selected as VCC source).
+The default position of the jumper top is across pins 1 and 2 (emulator selected as VCC source).